BigJk/end_of_eden/game/README.md

 # Game

-This is the core implementation of project_gonzo.
+This is the core implementation of end_of_eden.
 This doesn't contain any ui code, as the base game logic and ui is fully seperated in this project.

 # Session